It looks like we can't visit Boston now because we apprehended a couple of illegals up there and we didn't ask for their papers.

 Ironically, the draft summary acknowledges the bill will cause energy prices to necessarily skyrocket.

-I mean the authors of the bill admit prices are going to skyrocket by promising to provide assistance to those Americans who may be disproportionately affected by potential increases in energy prices.
+I mean, the authors of the bill admit prices are going to skyrocket by promising to provide assistance to those Americans who may be disproportionately affected by potential increases in energy prices.

-It's not about health care it's about expanding government.
+It's about expanding government.

 It's about raising taxes.